vishwaa-atomic/Unidock-processer/README.md

 # Unidock-processer
-Helps process ligands for UniDock Virtual Screening, I used Zinc and I needed to clean up some bad ligands
+Helped process ligands for UniDock Virtual Screening; I used Zinc and needed to clean up some bad ligands

+#Dependencies
+1. Need to have UniDock installed
+2. Need to have python installed (I used Conda)
+3. Need to have UniDock Tools installed